arozhkov/jimi-robot/README.md

 * _Source_ – abstract representation of a source JMX server on a program level.
 * _Metric_ – definition of a measure to be collected from the source.
 * _Value_ – real value gathered from the source.
-* _Event_ – the value within it's context: source, metric, timestamp.
+* _Event_ – the value within its context: source, metric, timestamp.
 * _Writer_ – component of a program responsible for writing or sending events to external storage/analysis system.